Wondering how to use WooCommerce SEO to drive more targeted traffic to your site, and boost your sales?

 Using an SEO plugin on your site is essential to optimize your website for search engines and attract potential customers.

-Yoast SEO allows you to choose a focus keyword on every page of your site, and then gives you suggestions to use it appropriately on that page.
-Focusing on the right keywords ensures that your site attracts the right visitors that are likely to be converted into leads and customers.
+Plus, All in One SEO allows you to choose a focus keyword or phrase on every page of your site, and then gives you suggestions to use it correctly for SEO on that page.
+Focusing on the right keywords ensures that your site attracts the right visitors that are likely to convert into leads and customers.

-With MonsterInsights, you can even track the performance of focus keywords you set for your pages.
-You can read more about it below.
+With MonsterInsights, you can even track the performance of those focus keyphrases you set for your pages.
+You can read more about it next.

 To be able to track the performance of focus keywords, you’ll need to enable custom dimensions on your site.

 In Google Analytics, custom dimensions are just like default dimensions (gender, region, pages, traffic sources), except you create them yourself.
 By easily and quickly enabling custom dimensions, you can collect and analyze data that matters to your website, like focus keyphrases tracking, which Analytics doesn’t do out of the box.

 For more details, read The Beginners Guide to Custom Dimensions in Google Analytics.

 Think about every page on your site, not just your blog content and home page.
 If you’re an eCommerce store owner, you need to think about product pages and category pages, too.